apache/pulsar/site2/docs/functions-overview.md

 * Based on SerDe (**Ser**ialization/**De**serialization).
 A variety of types are supported "out of the box" but you can also create your own custom SerDe logic.

 ### Function context

-Each Pulsar Functions created using [Pulsar Functions SDK](#the-pulsar-functions-sdk) has access to a context object that both provides:
+Each Pulsar Function created using [Pulsar Functions SDK](#the-pulsar-functions-sdk) has access to a context object that both provides:

 1. A wide variety of information about the function, including:
   * The name of the function